easyCZ/SLIP-A-2015/report/hayden.md

 I decided to investigate using conductive copper tape.
 This was cut into small sections of approximately 15mm and stuck to the inside of the vest.
 While this was somewhat successful, I found that performance was improved by adding a slight bulge to the electrode.
-By wrapping the tape round a metal stud, the contact area is pushed into the skin a little more, improving the contact surface.
+By wrapping the tape round a metal stud the contact area is pushed into the skin a little more, improving the contact surface.

 <table>